Corporate LMS: How Can It Drive Business Success?

 We use eLearning to help our account managers acquire knowledge about our company, our products, and our technology, and then use in-person training to teach them how to apply this knowledge to deliver the quality service our customers expect from Oticon.”

-Once success is achieved with an orientation program, most organizations start to add more specific training: sales, operations, management, even training for how to use company benefits or put in for a vacation will probably make its way into the corporate LMS.
+Once success is achieved with an orientation program, most organizations start to add more specific training: sales, operations, management, even training for how to use company benefits or put in for a vacation will probably make its way into the corporate LMS platform.

 Here are a few examples:

-Here you can see a demo of a Cleaner Pro-15 Vacuum Cleaner training course.
+Here you can see a demo of a Cleaner Pro-15 Vacuum Cleaner online training course.

 Outcomes: Good know-your-product training can help empower your teams and boost both sales and customer satisfaction metrics.